dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/autocomplete/demos.md

 ### Autocomplete with a custom title

-- `keep_value` means the input value gets not removed after a input blur happens.
+- `keep_value` means the input value gets not removed after an input blur happens.
 - `show_clear_button` means a clear button will show up when the input field contains a value.

 <AutocompleteWithCustomTitle />

 ### Async usage, dynamically update data during typing

-This example simulates server delay with a timeout and - if it gets debounced, we cancel the timeout.<br /><br />Also, you may consider of using `disable_filter` if you have a backend doing the search operation.
+This example simulates server delay with a timeout and - if it gets debounced, we cancel the timeout.<br /><br />Also, you may consider using `disable_filter` if you have a backend doing the search operation.

 <AutocompleteDynamicallyUpdatedData />

-### Update data dynamically on first focus
+### Update data dynamically on the first focus

 <AutocompleteFirstFocusUpdate />